-The MTX-IND includes a second serial interface ASC1 which can be configured to the RS232, RS485 or RS422 with the following block pins shown below.
+The MTX-IND-V2 includes the second serial interface ASC1 which can be configured RS232, RS485 or RS422 via following block pins, shown below:

-The modem supports an RS485 serial interface by default.
-This can be changed to RS232 and RS422 interfaces with internal jumpers selectors.
+The modem supports by default a RS485 serial interface.

+Can be changed to RS232 and RS422 interfaces with internal jumpers selectors.

 RS485 and RS422 buses can be configured as open bus or ended with 120 ohm resistor